huynhsamha/react-configure/README.md

 # Post-Processing CSS:
+As `create-react-app` said:

-This project setup minifies your CSS and adds vendor prefixes to it automatically through Autoprefixer so you don’t need to worry about it.
+> This project setup minifies your CSS and adds vendor prefixes to it automatically through Autoprefixer so you don’t need to worry about it.